-- 1. Open Control Panel. - Click Hardware and Sound. - 3.
+- 1. Go to Control Panel. - Click Hardware and Sound. - 3.
 Click Device Manager.
 If you are prompted for an administrator password or confirmation, type the password or provide confirmation. - 4.
-Double-click Sound, video and game controllers.

-- 5. Make sure that the following device is enabled and configured correctly. - Problem: Recordings made using the microphone input are not loud enough.
+Double-click Sound, video and game controllers. - 5.
+Make sure that the following device is enabled and configured correctly: - Conexant CX20672 SmartAudio HD - Problem: Recordings made using the microphone input are not loud enough.